rafalkaliszdev/Gemstone/README.md

-# Gemstone - proof of concept
+# proof of concept Gemstone app

 This application development is wrapped around an idead of the solution for real-life problem (find suitable specialist in not so far proximity basing on quality/time/price triangle), but I have developed this app mainly for a proof-of-concept purpose.

-## List of used languages and technologies
+## list of used languages and technologies

-C#
+- C#
-EcmaScript 6, jQuery, HTML5, CSS, Bootstrap4, Razor
+- EcmaScript 6, jQuery, HTML5, CSS, Bootstrap4, Razor
-ASP.NET Core 2.2
+- ASP.NET Core 2.2
-EntityFrameworkCore
+- EntityFrameworkCore
-Autofac
+- Autofac
-MySql
+- MS SQL Server